 You are expected to practise your parts between sessions.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring your instrument, a pencil, and a folder to keep your music organised.
 Music will be provided in advance via Google Classroom.
 Please advise the Music departmnet in advance if you do not have access to a printer.

 When I've finished, what course can I do next?

 You may stay in String ensemble for as many terms as you wish.
 Different repertoire will be covered each term.

-If you are playing at Grade 3 standard or higher, you might be interested in Chamber music: intermediate or String Easter School.
+You may also be interested in our two-day intensive String winter / Easter / summer schools.
 City Lit also offers courses for Strings (Violin/Viola, Cello) at all levels to advanced.

 You may wish to support your learning through a focus on reading, writing and hearing music and musical patterns.
 For details visit our blog on Musicianship and music theory at City Lit.